jibingl/ClassLabs/Lab - lamp.md

 # Lab - LAMP Stack
+Explanation from the *wikipedia*:
-A LAMP (Linux, Apache, MySQL, Perl/PHP/Python) is one of the most common software stacks for the web's most popular applications.
+> A LAMP (Linux, Apache, MySQL, Perl/PHP/Python) is one of the most common software stacks for the web's most popular applications.
 Its generic software stack model has largely interchangeable components.
+> Each letter in the acronym stands for one of its four open-source building blocks:
+> - Linux for the operating system
+> - Apache HTTP Server
+> - MySQL for the relational database management system
+> - Perl, PHP, or Python for the programming language
+>
+> The components of the LAMP stack are present in the software repositories of most Linux distributions.

 ## Part 1 - Linux Server
 1. Create a virutal machine running Ubuntu server 24.04.
 If you already had one, skip this step.